MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-winrm.md

 [!INCLUDE [temp](../../_shared/concept-rename-note.md)]
 ::: moniker-end

 > A simpler way to deploy web applications to IIS servers is by using [deployment groups](deploy-webdeploy-iis-deploygroups.md) instead of WinRM.
-Deployment groups are currently in preview for some users in Azure Pipelines.
-They are not yet available in TFS.
+However, deployment groups are not available in version of TFS earlier than TFS 2018.

 Continuous deployment means starting an automated deployment pipeline whenever a new successful build is available.
 Here we'll show you how to set up continuous deployment of your ASP.NET or Node.js app to one or more IIS servers using Azure Pipelines.